aredden/electron-G14Control/README.md

 - Displays most related (ASUS / AMD / NVIDIA / Realtek / Dolby) software.
 - Displays the current G14ControlV2 configuration.

+### **Plans page:**

+- Allows you to create full plans which include CPU Tuning, Fan Curve, Armoury Crate profile, Windows power plans, Switchable Dynamic Graphics settings, and processor performance boost which you can enable with a single click.
+- Plan builder with select dropdowns to choose between profiles for each category.

 ### **Fan Curve page:**

 - Allows you to choose a manual fan curve using two graphs for CPU / GPU which you can save or apply.